 A phone signal can be hard to find in more remote parts of the mountain, so a couple of radios are the ideal solution.
 There are a lot on the market, so take your time and read some reviews before you decide which set to buy.

-A lot of good ski and board jackets have a transmitter built in these days, but if your friends haven’t got a transceiver they won’t find you.
+A lot of good ski and board jackets have an avalanche transmitter built in these days, but if your friends haven’t got a transceiver they won’t find you.
 Essential for deep off piste conditions high up the mountain.

 This is essentially a lightweight stick that collapses to fit in your pack.
 It has one invaluable purpose – finding someone when they’re buried, and can literally make the difference if one of your party gets caught under the snow.